zwave-js/node-red-contrib-zwave-js/README.md

 }
 ```

-The above uses a managed approach, that is, the command classes are statically made available via the plugin.
-There is another way, that allows you to target command classes that are not natively supported by the plugin.

-**setValue**, **getValue** and **getDefinedValueIDs**

 Receiving commands is also trivial.
 Whenever your controller has been notified of an event, the node will inject the payload accodingly.
 The **object** will vary - it depends on the command class that was used in the transmission
 the payload below will also be emitted whenever you use any of the **Get** operations.